Sky-high diesel prices squeeze truckers, farmers, consumers

 “People pay less attention to diesel prices because people aren’t going to the pump and using it,” said Matt Smith, lead oil analyst at Kpler, a research firm.
 “But diesel has a more far-reaching impact and is already having a real big impact across the economy.”

-Diesel fuel was averaging $5.52 a gallon nationally Tuesday — up a scorching 68% from a year ago, when it was selling for just $3.28.
-By comparison, a gallon of regular gasoline is averaging $4.50, up 42% from a year ago.
+Diesel fuel is averaging $5.50 a gallon nationally — up a scorching 68% from a year ago, when it was selling for just $3.27.
+By comparison, a gallon of regular gasoline is averaging $4.47, up 41% from a year ago.

 High gasoline prices have eased somewhat in recent weeks.
 But diesel has remained chronically high, with American refineries operating near capacity.
 Unless prices ease, the ripple effects of high diesel fuel could worsen because the costs are deterring some truck companies from accepting jobs unless they can persuade their customers to pay more for fuel.